 But shares in a REIT usually generate less return on investment (ROI) than owning real estate.
-And any dividend you earn through a REIT will be less than rent you can collect from a buy and hold property.
+And any dividend you earn through a REIT will be less than the rent you can collect from a buy and hold property.

 Wholesaling vs. buy and hold

-Wholesaling is when an investor finds a property for sale for less-than-market value.
+Wholesaling is when an investor finds a property for sale for less than market value.
 The wholesaler contracts with the home’s seller, then finds a buyer for the property.

 With wholesaling, an investor can make money in a short amount of time—and they don’t have to deal with rehabbing a property or being a landlord.
 But wholesaling requires strong sales tactics.
-The wholesaler has to convince a property owner to sign a contract with them and then find a buyer.
+The wholesaler must convince a property owner to sign a contract with them and then find a buyer.